andru17urdna/sturdy-invention/Week 4/review-guide/W04LOs-empty.md

 ## Browser Basics
   1. Explain the difference between the BOM (browser object model) and the DOM(document object model).
+     - The BOM (Browser Object Model) consists of the objects  navigator, history, screen, location and document which are children of window.
+In the document node is the DOM (Document Object Model), the document object model, which represents the contents of the page.
+You can manipulate it using javascript.

   2. Given a diagram of all the different parts of the Browser identify each part.

   3. Use the Window API to change the innerHeight of a user's window.
+     - The Window.resizeTo() method dynamically resizes the window.

+            SYNTAX:
+               window.resizeTo(width, height)
   4. Identify the context of an anonymous functions running in the Browser (the window).

   5. Given a JS file and an HTML file, use a script tag to import the JS file and execute the code therein when all the elements on the page load (using DOMContentLoaded)